odig/daschoerchen/user/pages/03.choerchen-intern/02.choerchennoten/happy-christmas-war-is-over/noten_item.de.md

 ---
-title: 'Happy Christmas (War is over)'
+title: 'Happy Christmas (War is over) / So it is Xmas'
 taxonomy:
     category:
         - Noten